Brighton's Best Vegetarian Restaurants

 Oowee Vegan

-Sometimes you just want a proper burger and a pile of loaded fries without any of the guilt.
+Sometimes you just want a serious burger and a pile of loaded fries without any of the guilt.
 Oowee Vegan on Market Street delivers exactly that, with a fully plant-based menu that nails the junk-food-done-right formula.
 The burgers are thick, juicy, and seriously satisfying.
 The crispy chick'n is another winner, and the build-your-meal option lets you customise your order to your heart's content.
 It is quick, it is loud, and it is a lot of fun.
 Perfect for when you are craving comfort food with a clear conscience.

 The Roundhill Pub

-A proper Brighton local that happens to be entirely vegan.
+A genuine Brighton local that happens to be entirely vegan.
 The Roundhill on Ditchling Road has built a devoted following for its plant-based take on traditional pub grub, and the Sunday roast is the main event.
 We are talking crispy roast potatoes, seasonal veg, Yorkshire puddings, and all the trimmings, with not a scrap of meat in sight.
 The atmosphere is warm and community-minded, the kind of pub where everyone seems to know each other.
 If you want to see how Brighton does a vegan Sunday lunch, this is the place.